kent-map/kent/20c/20c-lawrence-biography.md

 By the 13th of July, Lawrence complained that the place bored him as he was “drudging away revising the stories” and he made antisemitic remarks about some of the holidaymakers.: Margate had a Jewish community and offered kosher hotels making it a popular destination for Jewish families from London.

 Lawrence begged John Middleton Murry and Katherine Mansfield to come for the weekend and bathe at Kingsgate with them: “We’ve got a tent in a little bay on the foreshore, and great waves come and pitch one high up, so I feel like Horace, about to smite my cranium on the sky.
 I can only swim a little bit and am a clown in the water, but it is jolly.”
 (45-6) John and Katherine were struggling financially, so Lawrence sent Katherine a sovereign to fund the journey.
 They arrived for the weekend and enjoyed bathing and eating beefsteak and tomatoes (Worthen, 138).

-He writes on the 22 July “Sons and Lovers has been well received, hasn’t it?
-I don’t know whether it has sold so well.
-The damned prigs in the libraries and bookshops daren’t handle me because they pretend they are delicate skinned and I am hot.
-May they fry in hell” (47)
-Lawrence and Frieda left Kingsgate at the end of July and returned to Germany.
+Lawrence and Frieda left Kingsgate at the end of July.
 On 17 August Lawrence wrote to Cynthia Asquith from Irschenhausen: “I might have found myself hurrying over the edge of the cliff in my haste to get away from that half-crystallized nowhere of a place – Kingsgate.
 Kingsgate – oh God!
 The last was a pathetic little bill for one and fourpence, the dregs and lees of our housekeeping down there: I believe it was the baker.
 But it dogged our footsteps, and ran us down here.
 So I made a little boat of it, and set it afloat”

 Lawrence and Frieda were married on 13 July 1914.
 He visted The Cearne again for a weekend in July 1914.